 About the proyect

-In 2007, Jane Berry and Jelena Brodervic wrote “What’s the Point of Revolution if We Can’t Dance?” which offered us an in-depth overview of the situation of human rights defenders and how they confronted the risks they were exposed to in their work.
+In 2007, Jane Barry and Jelena Đorđević wrote “What’s the Point of Revolution if We Can’t Dance?” which offered us an in-depth overview of the situation of human rights defenders and how they confronted the risks they were exposed to in their work.

 How do women, trans and non-binary activists around the world currently experience and visualize care and protection, at the individual and organizational level, taking into account the context, identity(ies), particularity(ies), trajectory and stories of each one?